qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/2_electrum.md

 user@host:~$ chmod 0600 ~/.electrum/config
 ```
 ## IV.
 Final Notes
-- Once your `electrumx` or `eps` server has sync'd you should be able to use your `electrum` wallet as you normally would.
+- Once your `eps` or `electrumx` server has sync'd you will be able to use your `electrum` wallet normally.